basant0x01/Jarvis/README.md

-# My-Web2-Checklist v0.1
+# UNMANAGED CHECKLIST PRIVATE v0.1
-The only checklist, that I use to perform web application penetration testing on HackerOne, YesWeHack, and also on Official testings.
+The only checklist, that I use to perform web application penetration testing on HackerOne, YesWeHack, and also on Official tests.